Nero103/Nero103/README.md

 - 👋 Hi, I’m @Nero103
-- 👀 I’m interested in psychology and medical science data as well as media.
+- 👀 I’m interested in psychology, medical, media and people analytics.
-- 🌱 I’m currently learning data analytics, specifically Python, R, SQL, and Tableau as well as Power BI
+- 🌱 I’m currently learning neural networking
-- 💞️ I’m looking to collaborate on mental health, health care, or health industry projects.
+- 💞️ I’m seeking a data analyst role to leverage my skills in Python, SQL, Tableau, Alteryx and Execl.
+Also, I'm looking to collaborate on health industry, media, or customer data projects.
 - 📫 How to reach me, use my gmail, anlewis@gmail.com

 <!---